webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 This project is developed by Dr Darren Kelly of [Webel IT Australia](https://www.webel.com.au) and [GreenSoft Australia Pty Ltd](http://www.greensoftaustralia.com) for our own purposes for spawning JavaServer Faces (JSF) test web apps that use the [PrimeFaces](https://www.primefaces.org) toolkit for JSF.

-*It is offered to the public (without any warranty or guarantee of fitness for any purpose) in the hope that it may also be of use to others, especially for submitting mini test web apps to the PrimeFaces support team and/or to the Stackoverflow forums as <u>adapted</u> projects.*
+*It is offered to the public (without any warranty or guarantee of fitness for any purpose) in the hope that it may also be of use to others, especially for submitting mini test web apps to the PrimeFaces support team and/or to the Stackoverflow forums as **adapted** projects.*

-<u>This project does not offer collaboration invitations or accept pull requests from forks !</u> You are however welcome to make feature suggestions or report issues via the GitHub [issues reporting](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/issues) mechanism.
+**This project does not offer collaboration invitations or accept pull requests from forks !** You are however welcome to make feature suggestions or report issues via the GitHub [issues reporting](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/issues) mechanism.

 **This project is NOT commercially supported, and response to any issue reports may be sporadic.**